cloudfoundry/summit-training-classes/basics/site/content/labs/state.md

 In this lab,  you will create an instance of a Redis service and use it with an app.

-## Creating a service instance
+## Creating a Service Instance

 First, you need to create an instance of the service.
-But you need to know what to create.

 * Use `cf marketplace` to view the details of the Redis service.
 * Use `cf service` to create an instance of the `30mb` plan.